 Answer provided by

 Answered on Mar 01, 2021

 That is a great question!
-A home is very different from a car.
+Legally, you can own a home without homeowners insurance if you’re mortgage-free.
+However, a home is very different from a car.
 Once a car loan is paid off, there are parts of an insurance policy that you may not need anymore due to the depreciation of a car’s value over time.
 But if you are lucky enough to be living mortgage-free, there is still the exact same potential for loss as there was when you had a mortgage.